Postal Service audit finds gaps in timely processing and delivery of election mail

 “Management largely agrees with the audit’s findings and recommendations, and we reiterate our commitment to efficiently process the nation’s Political and Election Mail and to timely deliver such mail,” Williams said in the letter.
 “However, we disagree with OIG’s recommendation that the Postal Service should create a new Election Mail product for the 2020 General Election.
 The Postal Service also does not agree that it should be responsible for those recommendations or findings that fall under the ultimate control of the election officials, and, therefore, are outside of the Postal Service’s authority.”

 The audit doesn’t reflect operational changes implemented by DeJoy.
-Those measures, plus widely reported mail delays during the summer, have raised questions about the GOP donor and his connection to the White House, especially after President Trump said he would block USPS funding to impede its ability to process ballots.
-But the Office of the Inspector General said it would investigate those cost-cutting changes — some of which have been suspended until after the Nov.
+Those measures, plus widely reported mail delays during the summer, have led to questions from lawmakers and others about the GOP donor and his connection to the White House, especially after President Trump said he would block Postal Service funding to impede its ability to process ballots.
+But the Office of Inspector General said it would investigate those cost-cutting changes — some of which have been suspended until after the Nov.
 3 election — in response to a congressional request.

 This report is the office’s fourth audit of the Postal Service’s processing of election and political mail in two years.
 Previous findings that the office has highlighted include: a need for improved communication between headquarters, mail processing facilities and election officials; staff training; regularly updated websites; and appropriately aligned resources to process the peak volume of election and political mail.